-However, prehistoric Philippines isn’t just all about crude tools and stones; ancient Filipinos have also left behind amazing treasures for us to marvel at.
+However, the prehistoric Philippines isn’t just all about crude tools and stones; ancient Filipinos also left behind amazing treasures for us to marvel at.

 This jarlet, declared a National Cultural Treasure, is the earliest pot recovered in the country.
 It has a distinct rim that resembles a shouting or yawning person, hence the name.

-Discovered by Dr. Robert Fox in Leta-Leta Cave, northern Palawan in 1965, this jarlet is associated to the Late Neolithic period (approximately 1000 to 1500 BC).
-It was excavated in a burial site where a stone adze as well as other intact pieces of pottery–including a stem cup and a footed jarlet, both of which are also declared national cultural treasures–were recovered.
+Discovered by Dr. Robert Fox in Leta-Leta Cave, northern Palawan, in 1965, this jarlet is associated with the Late Neolithic period (approximately 1000 to 1500 BC).
+It was excavated in a burial site where a stone adze and other intact pieces of pottery, including a stem cup and a footed jarlet, both of which are also declared national cultural treasures, were recovered.

 In 2007, a group of archaeologists led by Dr. Armand Mijares of U.P.
-Diliman discovered a foot bone in Callao Cave in the town of Peñablanca, Cagayan.
+Diliman discovered a foot bone in Callao Cave in Peñablanca, Cagayan.
 The said skeletal remain–specifically the third metatarsal of the foot–is said to be “the earliest human fossil found in the Asia-Pacific region.”

-The Callao Man, according to experts, possibly reached the island of Luzon from Indonesia by raft, which suggests that our ancestors already possessed “knowledge of seacraft-making in this early period.”
+According to experts, the Callao Man possibly reached the island of Luzon from Indonesia by raft, suggesting that our ancestors already possessed “knowledge of seacraft-making in this early period.”

 However, other experts believe that the Callao Man is probably just a species closely related to humans and was a product of an evolutionary process called “human speciation.”

-In 1990, the National Museum purchased the LCI and sought help from Antoon Postma, a Dutch national who was then the director of the Mangyan Assistance and Research Center, to decipher the inscription.
+In 1990, the National Museum purchased the LCI and sought help from Antoon Postma, a Dutch national and director of the Mangyan Assistance and Research Center, to decipher the inscription.

-Even more surprising is the fact that the Philippines’ oldest document was neither a poem nor a song but a legal document called suddhapattra which, in today’s context, is a receipt for payment of debt.
+Even more surprising is that the Philippines’ oldest document was neither a poem nor a song but a legal document called suddhapattra which, in today’s context, is a receipt for payment of a debt.

-Another National Cultural Treasure, this blue-and-white dish with flying elephant design is one of only two pieces ever recovered in the world.
+Another National Cultural Treasure, this blue-and-white dish with a flying elephant design is one of only two pieces ever recovered worldwide.
 It was retrieved from the Lena Shoal wreck site in Palawan in 1997 through an underwater exploration project initiated by the Far Eastern Foundation for Nautical Archaeology (FEFNA) and the National Museum.

 Made during the Middle Ming Dynasty (ca. 1500), the porcelain dish was recovered from the wreck site of a Chinese trading vessel.
-It features black and brown specks in the paste as well as lotus scroll with pointed leaves on the rim.
+It features black and brown specks in the paste and a lotus scroll with pointed leaves on the rim.

-On its center, you can clearly see a dark-blue flying elephant design made even more dramatic by a background of stormy and foamy waves.
+In its center, you can see a dark-blue flying elephant design made even more dramatic by stormy and foamy waves.

 In addition to burial jars, they also recovered human remains covered in red paint and adorned with bracelets made of jade, shells, and stone beads.

-Measuring 66.5 x 51.5 cms, the Manungggul jar is actually a secondary burial jar used to store the bones of someone who was previously buried.
+Measuring 66.5 x 51.5 cm, the Manungggul jar is a secondary burial jar used to store the bones of someone previously buried.
 The lid features a “spirit boat” or “ship of the dead” carrying two souls on a journey to the afterlife.

-The front figure–whose hands are folded across (a common practice in arranging the corpse during the prehistoric period)–is the passenger, while the figure in the back is the one guiding the journey, as evidenced by the now-missing paddle.
-Both figures are wearing a band tied over the crown of the head and under the jaw, a pattern that is still a part of burial practices of some indigenous groups in southern Philippines.
+The front figure–whose hands are folded across (a common practice in arranging the corpse during the prehistoric period)–is the passenger, while the figure in the back guides the journey, as evidenced by the now-missing paddle.
+Both figures are wearing a band tied over the crown of the head and under the jaw, a pattern that is still a part of the burial practices of some indigenous groups in the southern Philippines.

-The body of the jar, on the other hand, is covered with a unique curvilinear design made of hematite or natural iron.
+On the other hand, the jar’s body is covered with a unique curvilinear design made of hematite or natural iron.

 The Manunggul jar–dated to the Late Neolithic period (890-710 BC)–has a very intricate design that, in the words of archaeologist Robert B. Fox, “is perhaps unrivaled in Southeast Asia, the work of an artist and a master potter.”

 The gold death mask of Oton, another National Cultural Treasure, was discovered in the 1960s by Alfredo Evangelista and F. Landa Jocan.
-It consists of a gold nose-disc and eye-mask, both of which were found in a grave site in San Antonio, Oton, Iloilo.
+It consists of a gold nose disc and eye mask, both found on a gravesite in San Antonio, Oton, Iloilo.

-The gold mask–dated from the late 14th to the early 15th century A.D.–is the first of its kind recovered in the Philippines.
-It was part of an ancient burial practice, with the gold mask serving as an amulet against evil spirits.
+The gold mask–dating from the late 14th to the early 15th century A.D.–is the first of its kind recovered in the Philippines.
+It was part of ancient burial practice, with the gold mask serving as an amulet against evil spirits.

 The formidable Bolinao Skull is only one of 67 skulls recovered from the Balingasay Archaeological Site in Bolinao, Pangasinan.
 They were found along with several Early Ming dynasty (1368-1644) ceramics.

-The skulls have teeth that are decorated with gold ornaments, a symbol of wealth and bravery during the prehistoric era.
+The skulls have teeth decorated with gold ornaments, symbolizing wealth and bravery during the prehistoric era.

-The Bolinao Skull (shown above) stands out because gold scales were observed “on the buccal surfaces of the upper and lower incisors and canines.”
-The gold decorations have flat rounded tops that are placed in a bored hole on the teeth.
+The Bolinao Skull (shown above) stands out because gold scales were observed: “on the buccal surfaces of the upper and lower incisors and canines.”
+The gold decorations have flat rounded tops in a bored hole on the teeth.
 These gold ornaments overlap one another, making them look like fish scales.

 In 1991, archaeologists from the National Museum excavated several clay burial jars in Ayub Cave, Pinol, Maitum, Saranggani Province.
 These Metal Age (ca. 5 BC to 225 AD) jars depict human beings and feature three types of heads: Plain, with perforations, and with red (hematite) and black (organic matter) paints.

-The Maitum anthropomorphic burial jars also show different types of facial expressions, setting them apart from any funeral pottery–including Palawan’s Manunggul jar–previously recovered in the Philippines.
+The Maitum anthropomorphic burial jars also show different facial expressions, setting them apart from any funeral pottery–including Palawan’s Manunggul jar–previously recovered in the Philippines.

-Among the many anthropomorphic burial jars recovered in Ayub Cave, Jar No. 21 (see photo above) is the most unique.
-Aside from being the first anthropomorphic jar excavated intact, Jar No. 21 is also the only jar depicting a male sex organ.
+Jar No. 21 (see photo above) is the most unique among the many anthropomorphic burial jars recovered in Ayub Cave.
+Aside from being the first anthropomorphic jar excavated intact, Jar No. 21 is the only jar depicting a male sex organ.
 It also has a navel, two arms, two ears (which seem to be both right ears), and two nipples.
-The head is perforated while the lips were painted with red hematite.
+The head is perforated, while the lips are painted with red hematite.